-- Movements to enhance gross motor skills such as air-writing, pattern making, dancing. - Exercises to develop fine motor skills such as making marks on paper, whiteboards, blackboards, sand trays, iPads and tablets. - Letter learning to familiarise letter shapes, formation and vocabulary.
+- Movements to enhance gross motor skills, such as air-writing, pattern making, dancing. - Exercises to develop fine motor skills, such as making marks on paper, whiteboards, blackboards, sand trays, iPads and tablets. - Letter learning to familiarise letter shapes, formation and vocabulary.

-YEARS 1 TO 3:
+Years 1 to 3:

-Tuition will continue with two or three weekly sessions totalling 30 to 45 minutes covering:
+Children will continue with weekly sessions covering:

-- · Gross and fine motor skills exercises. - Cursive handwriting reinforcement, learning and practice. - Numerals, capitals and printed letters: where and when to use, learning and practice.
+- Gross and fine motor skills exercises. - Cursive handwriting reinforcement, learning and practice. - Numerals, capitals and printed letters: where and when to use, learning and practice.

-YEARS 4 TO 6:
+Years 4 to 6: